 There goes the horse which won the Derby. (which refers to horse and is the subject of won)

 The possessive adjective whose can also be used to join clauses:

 That’s the bird whose plumage I admire. (whose refers to bird and describes plumage)

 Interjection comes from from a Latin word that means “throw between.”
 It’s a word or phrase that is thrown into a sentence to express an emotion:

 Goodness, how you’ve grown!

 All the impolite expressions that we call expletives are interjections.

 Strictly speaking, an interjection is not a part of speech.
 It serves no grammatical function but is rather “a noisy utterance like the cry of an animal” (F.J.
 Rahtz).
 Interjections express feeling or emotion, not thought and have been called “the miserable refuge of the speechless.”

 If you’ve ever stood lunch duty on a high school campus, you know just how vapid conversation can be when larded with meaningless interjections.

-90 Responses to “English Grammar 101: All You Need to Know”
+95 thoughts on “English Grammar 101: All You Need to Know”